Koenkk/zigbee2mqtt.io/docs/guide/configuration/device-availability.md

 ## State retrieval

-When this feature is enabled and a device reconnects or announces itself on the network, Zigbee2MQTT will retrieve the state of the device.
+When the availability feature is enabled and a device reconnects or announces itself on the network, Zigbee2MQTT will retrieve the state of the device.
 This is e.g. handy when a bulb turns itself on after being reconnected to mains power.
 The following attributes will be read: `state`, `brightness`, `color_temp` and `color`.